Assist chronic care clients with

 All Aboriginal and Torres Strait Islander people are eligible for a health check “every 9 months.”
 In practice, we usually go with simplicity and encourage people to have a health check every year.

 An Aboriginal/Torres Strait Islander Health Worker, Doctor and occasionally a Nurse will usually be involved in different parts of the health check, working together as a team.

-What actually happens in a Health Check?
 Our health staff will ask you some questions about your health and the things that affect your health.
-They do some checks in the clinic e.g. checking your blood pressure, weight, height, eyes, ears, heart, lungs and so on.
-They will usually offer to do some tests including blood tests to check for e.g. diabetes, kidney disease, check the level of different fats in the blood, and so on.
+They do some checks in the clinic, e.g. checking your blood pressure, weight, height, eyes, ears, heart and lungs.
+They will usually offer to do some tests, including blood tests to check for, e.g. diabetes, kidney disease, check the level of different fats in the blood, and so on.

 Last but not least, you get a Deadly Choices jersey for making the Deadly Choice to get a full health check done!